 The property names are hierarchical strings (§3.4.4).
 The components of the property names SHOULD be camelCase strings, but see Appendix D for exceptions.

 The property values MAY be of any JSON type, including strings, numbers, arrays, objects, Booleans, and null.
 If a property value is a string, it MAY be an empty string.

+In addition to those properties that are explicitly documented, every object defined in this specification MAY contain a property named properties whose value is a property bag.
+This allows SARIF producers to include information about each object that is not explicitly specified in the SARIF format.

 Tags